RichardMoot/Grail0/README.md

 for multimodal categorial grammars.
 It is designed to allow students and researchers to design and experiment with their grammars.

+On of the advantages over the more modern, efficient and interactive [Grail 3](https://github.com/RichardMoot/Grail) is that it produces natural deduction proofs.

 The current version of Grail 0 is based on source code developed by Richard Moot, Xander Schrijen and Gert Jan Verhoog.